corda/corda-runtime-os/applications/tools/p2p-test/app-simulator/README.md

   -i, --instance-id=<instanceId>
                The instance ID.
 Defaults to the value of the env. variable INSTANCE_ID or a random number, if that hasn't been set.
   -k, --kafka-servers=<kafkaServers>
-               The kafka servers.
-Default to localhost:9092
+               A comma-separated list of addresses of Kafka brokers.
+Default to localhost:9092 --receive-topic=<receiveTopic>
-      --receive-topic=<receiveTopic>
                Topic to receive messages from.
 Defaults to p2p.in, if not specified.
       --send-topic=<sendTopic>